To apply a new Glass Type from the database, you may make selections in two ways:

 - Select a Glazed Element on the Revit model itself (use your mouse and the tab key on your keyboard to select) Section 18.104.22.168

 - Select a Surface (with glazed areas) from the Façade Navigator in the application Section 22.214.171.124

 Both methods will be described in the following articles.

 It may be necessary to restart Revit after updating the properties to write the new glass type to Revit’s internal list.
 Several element families may be changed in the model and when complete, restart Revit to update all at the same time.
 Once Revit is restarted and the application is launched again, the new properties will update on the Dashboard and will also appear in Revit’s Type Properties.

-Revit 2020 and 2021 includes several options in the ‘Define Thermal Properties by’ parameter in the Analytical Construction area.
+Revit now includes an option under Type Properties – Analytical Properties called ‘Define Thermal Properties by’ parameter.
 The parameter should be set to Schematic Type for glazing properties to update correctly with new Glass Types from the database.

 Note: If you wish to change a Solid panel to a glass type using the Glass Database, first the panel type must be changed in Revit to a Glazed Panel.
 Refresh the Dashboard to update the new model condition before proceeding.

 If your Revit application is not installed on the C: Drive of your machine, FenestraPro may not find the path to operate correctly.
 Please contact us for more information and guidelines on how to set the correct path to Revit’s file structure.